 The Chesterfield Health District (CHD) is a division of the Virginia Department of Health (VDH).
 The CHD is comprised of the counties of Chesterfield and Powhatan and the city of Colonial Heights.
-VDH distributes COVID-19 vaccines to local health districts, such as CHD, which then administer the vaccine to eligible individuals within the health district, according to priority phases set by VDH.
+VDH distributes COVID-19 vaccines to local health districts, such as CHD, which then administer the vaccine to eligible individuals within the health district.

-The statewide call center, 877-VAX-IN-VA (877-829-4682), is open seven days a week, from 8 a.m. to 8 p.m.
-It is staffed by 750 live operators who can answer questions about the COVID-19 vaccine and assist with pre-registration.
+The statewide call center, 877-VAX-IN-VA (877-829-4682), is open Monday-Saturday from 8 a.m. to 6 p.m.
+It is staffed by 750 live operators who can answer questions about the COVID-19 vaccine.
 The call center has English- and Spanish-speaking agents, as well as a call-back service in more than 100 other languages.
 TTY service (dial 7-1-1) is available to assist those who are deaf or hard of hearing.
 Videoconferencing in American Sign Language is also available at vaccinate.virginia.gov.
 If wait times are long, Virginians can choose to get a call back and avoid having to stay on hold.

 - MIH Homebound Vaccinations

 The Fire and EMS Department's Mobile Integrated Healthcare unit is assisting individuals that are homebound to receive the COVID-19 vaccine.
 If you or a loved one are unable to leave home to be vaccinated due to mobility issues, contact the MIH unit via email at firstname.lastname@example.org or by calling 804-387-0366.

 - View a video explaining the Mobile Integrated Healthcare (MIH) Homebound COVID-19 Vaccinations program.